|Are you or someone you know

 Click here to find out more.

-Nazareth Housing provides 29 units of transitional housing to homeless families with dependent children on the Lower East Side and Harlem.
+Nazareth Housing provides 29 units of transitional housing to homeless families with dependent children on the Lower East Side and the Bronx.
 In fiscal year 2014 53 families were hosted in our shelter units each night, including 160 children.
 With a thirty plus year proven track record, we have a well-developed approach to stabilize and strengthen families recovering from the multiple losses and traumas of homelessness.

 The Nazareth Housing Way: